priyanshugar-gg/AI-Code-Refactor-with-Streamlit/README.md

 4. **Run the Streamlit app**

    streamlit run app.py

-## 🎥 Demo
-📽️ Watch the screen recording of how to use the app and see results.

 ## 📌 Notes
 This project uses the Groq Cloud API with models like LLaMA-3 and GPT-4o, which are very fast and cost-efficient.